 A lot of people have learned the same lesson in the latest economic downturn and are giving the 100% down plan a little more respect.
 All-cash home purchases are on the rise with 27% of recent home purchases being all-cash transactions.

 Although that's the smartest and safest route, if your heart is set on buying a home you can still do it wisely.
-But if you can't pay cash for a house in full, how do you figure how much house is too much?
+But if you can't pay cash for a house in full, how do you figure how much home you can afford?

 Dave's guidelines are simple.
 Your mortgage payment should not be more than 25% of your take-home pay.
-You'll need to pay at least 20% down on a 15-year or less fixed-rate mortgage.
+You'll need to pay at least 10% down on a 15-year or less fixed-rate mortgage, but 20% is even better because you'll avoid paying private mortgage insurance (PMI).
 Notice that is a 15-year mortgage, not 30.
 Don't be tempted by the smaller monthly payments of a 30-year mortgage.
 The truth is 30-year mortgages are for people who enjoy being in debt so much they want to extend it for 15 more years and pay thousands of dollars more in interest for the privilege!

 Now, you can probably qualify for a much larger loan than what 25% of your take-home pay would give you.
 But it's really not wise to spend more on a house because then you will be what Dave calls "house poor."
 Too much of your income will be going out in payments, and it will put a strain on the rest of your budget.
 You wouldn't be able to save and pay cash for furniture, cars and education.